 I call this the 100-Baht market, because literally everything appears to be priced at exactly that.
 Ramkhamhaeng University Night Market is a market primarily for the locals, so there’s no fancy-schmancy Artbox-esque goings-on here.

 Because it’s positioned just opposite Ramkhamhaeng University, everything sold here is practical and really for the everyday student – cheap Thai food like meat skewers, sticky rice in bags, milk tea, and curries, as well as clothes, accessories, etc.

 If you wanna grab cosmetics, clothes, and cute knick-knacks for souvenirs on the cheap, this market has quite an extensive haul, so you’ll probably be able to find lots of steals at every corner.

+I really wasn’t kidding when I said most everything was 100 Baht – these pics are pure evidence!
 This night market is quite far from the general tourist sites, but if you’re game to check out a new place, you’ll probably come away from Ramkhamhaeng with bags of new buys and a new favourite shopping den.